Last Updated on August 6, 2022

 Mayrhofen is a small village located in the Zillertal Valley in the Tirol region of Austria.
 Innsbruck is the closest major airport with a 1hr30 transfer or it can be reached by train, changing at Jenbach (with links to other places such as Salzburg and Munich).
 To be honest, Mayrhofen attracts a slightly older crowd that are mainly into hiking, but there is SO much more to the region than just hiking trails.
-Here are my top 10 things to do for those looking for a summer adventure in Austria!
+Here are my top 10 things to do in Mayrhofen in summer!